develoser/Handlebars-ST2-Precompiler/README.md

 Handlebars Precompiler for Sublime Text 2
 ==========================

 This is a little plugin for [Sublime Text 2](http://www.sublimetext.com/2).
-You can precompile templates using the [Handlebarsjs](http://handlebarsjs.com/) inside this cool IDE :)
+You can precompile templates using the [Handlebars.js](http://handlebarsjs.com/) engine inside this cool IDE :)

 ## Install